karkman/MMB-114_Genomics/Exercises/05-Genome-annotation.md

 ## Annotating the genome using Bakta

-First we will annotate our genome using a program called Bakta.
-Among other things, Bakta uses a program called PRODIGAL to find genes and then annotates them using several tools.
-You can read more about Bakta from (here)[https://github.com/oschwengers/bakta].
+First we will annotate our genome using a program called [Bakta](https://github.com/oschwengers/bakta).
+Among other things, Bakta uses a program called PRODIGAL to find genes and then annotates them using several tools.s

 Let's start by connecting to the interactive partition.
 Now we will need a little bit more memory than what we get as default, so we need to specify that (and let's also ask for some more CPUs):